Vegan Oatmeal Raisin Cookies

 Notes about the ingredients

-Brown sugar helps make these cookies soft and chewy!
+Brown sugar makes these cookies soft and chewy!
 Coconut sugar and granulated sugar will also work, but with slightly different results.

 Vegan block butter.
 If you can only access spreadable vegan butter, you can still make these cookies but they will spread a little more!
 I’ve provided some tips in the recipe card at the bottom of this page.